1956 Steinway M — Restoration

 The original hammers and wippens removed - nearly 70 years of service represented in a single box.

-The fully restored action - new hammers, shanks, flanges, and wippen assemblies installed alongside the rebushed and rekeytopped keyboard.
+The fully restored action.
+New hammers, shanks, flanges, and wippen assemblies installed alongside the rebushed and rekeytopped keyboard.
 Every component working in precise harmony, ready to be reinstalled in the instrument.

 A close look at the freshly installed wippen assemblies.
 These are the intricate mechanical components responsible for translating each keystroke into precise hammer movement.
 New wippens restore the action’s sensitivity and responsiveness across every note.

-A side profile view of the restored action, revealing the elegant engineering of a Steinway grand action.
+A side profile view of the restored action, revealing the complex engineering of a Steinway grand action.
 The new hammers and wippens with their bright white felts and blonde wood against the warm wood of the key sticks and action frame speaks to the craftsmanship that went into every detail of this restoration.

 The restringing process underway.
 New music wire being carefully installed string by string.
 This painstaking work requires precision and patience, as each string must be wound to exact specifications to ensure proper tension and tonal consistency across the entire instrument.